 To support full OpenVMS Alpha and full DECwindows Motif for OpenVMS Alpha, a system disk with at least 550 MB is recommended.
 However, a subset of the DECwindows Motif environment can be installed.
 The disk space required for the installation of DECwindows Motif is 159 MB.
 The permanent amount of space used is 145 MB.
 An additional 33 MB is needed to install the DECwindows X11 Display Server and associated files.
-(The DECwindows X11 Display Server and associated files.
-(The DECwindows X11 Display Server and associated files are included in the OpenVMS Alpha operating system media.)
+(The DECwindows X11 Display Server and associated files.)
 These disk space requirements are in addition to the disk space required for the OpenVMS Alpha operating system, as indicated in the OpenVMS Alpha Disk Space Requirements table.